Service is a big part of the Scouting program. Find 27 Cub Scout service project ideas to help your Scouts reap the benefits of volunteering.

 - Is it big enough for the entire pack?
 Or is it small enough for the den?

-- Will the boys learn something?
+- Will the Scouts learn something?
 Is it worthwhile?

-There are 11 Cub Scout adventures that have some type of service requirement, but the benefits of volunteering are much greater than simply crossing off a requirement.
+There are 12 adventures that have Cub Scout service project requirements, but the benefits of volunteering are much greater than simply crossing off a requirement.

 Here are 27 Cub Scout service project ideas to consider when you're choosing your next pack or den service project.

 - Make and distribute holiday cards to nursing home residents without families of their own.

 - Volunteer to walk dogs at a local animal shelter.

 - Check with your local Ronald McDonald House to see if they accept donations of pull tabs from soft drink cans.
 If they do, have the Scouts organize a pull tab drive.

 - Make treats and take them to your fire or police department.
 Here's a cute suggestion.
 Call ahead, and ask if you can tour the department while you're there.

 - Pass out water (and cheer on the runners) during a 5K charity run.
 Make some encouraging posters to take.